ArwaEssmat/alx-pre_course/0x01-git/README.md

-readme of the first directory
+edited readme of the first directory from github